-Hanford Mills Museum is a program partner of the Creating Rural Opportunities Partnership (CROP) After School and Summer Program.
-Hanford Mills educators usually visit the after-school groups with hands-on enrichment activities.
-While students are learning at home this spring, Hanford Mills created kits that are being delivered to CROP students.
-Anyone though is welcome to do these activities
+Hanford Mills Museum is a program partner of the Creating Rural Opportunities Partnership (CROP).
+Hanford Mills educators usually visit after-school groups and provide hands-on enrichment activities.
+In the Spring of 2020, Hanford Mills created kits for CROP students.
+In the Fall of 2020, we are adding video lessons.
+Anyone is welcome to do these activities.

 From its start as a seasonal sawmill in the 1840s, the Hanford family expanded the Mill to also include a gristmill, feed mill, woodworking shop, and hardware store.
 Today, Hanford Mills Museum shows how mills, which were once common in rural towns, operated.

 Make Your Own Crate In the late 1800s and early 1900s, Hanford Mills made thousands of wooden crates for local farms.
 Crates played a major role in shipping Delaware County’s food products.
 Farmers used the crates to transport vegetables and creameries used crates to ship dairy products.
 Enjoy making your own mini crate!

 You will need: 10 long craft sticks, 16 medium craft sticks, glue Watch the video

 Make Your Own Catapult Even the complicated power tools that we use today are made up of at least one simple machine.
 Simple machines (belts and pulleys, levers, wheels and axles, inclined planes, screws and wedges) operate everything from the sawmill at Hanford Mills, to the most technologically advanced robots.
 This catapult is a combination of two simple machines (a lever and a wedge).
 How far can you launch your cotton ball?
 You will need: 7 craft sticks, 7 rubber bands, 1 plastic spoon, 3 cotton balls Watch the video

 Make Your Own Zine A zine is a mini-magazine.
 You can make a zine about anything that you want, but here are two ideas: